PineconeGRPC

 • namespace (str) – The namespace to fetch vectors from.
 If not specified, the default namespace is used. [optional]

-• filter (Dict[str, Union[str, float, int, bool, List, dict]]) – The filter to apply.
+• filter (dict[str, Union[str, float, int, bool, List, dict]]) – The filter to apply.
 You can use vector metadata to limit your search.
 See metadata filtering <https://www.pinecone.io/docs/metadata-filtering/>_ [optional]

 • include_values (bool) – Indicates whether vector values are included in the response.
 If omitted the server will use the default value of False [optional]